mrbid/FractalAttackOnlineLite/README.md

 - **Register** `?r=<game id>`

-`game-id` is the unix epoch of when the game starts, after this epoch passes no more registrations should be accepted.
+`game-id` is the unix epoch of when the game starts, after this epoch passes no more registrations should be accepted for that epoch/game-id.
 The server should assign each registration it's unique index from 0-7 and save its `game-id`, preferably as session data.
 - **Position** `?p=%00%00%00%00%01%01%01%01%02%02%02%02`

 When each player submits a position they will do so via the `p` url parameter as bytecode provided as escaped hex, it will be 3 floats of 4 bytes each.
 The server should then respond with an array of 7 player positions as bytecode in any order as long as they are all of the same `game-id` and excluding the position of the player that made the request.